 Upon receiving a referral, Children's Social Care should acknowledge receipt of a written referral within ONE working day.
-If the referrer has not received an acknowledgement within THREE working days, they should make contact with the relevant manager in the Childrens Social Care team.
+If the referrer has not received an acknowledgement within 3 working days he/she should contact the manager in the Children's Social Care Services team again.
 Where the DSL or person making the referral does not agree with the outcome of a referral or with the actions of Children's Social Care that person will follow the Local Safeguarding Partnership Professional Resolution/Disagreement Procedures.
-Where the case is already open and there are disagreements regarding how the case is being managed or decisions made, then the DSL or deputy DSL will follow the Local Safeguarding Partnership Professional Resolution/Disagreement Procedures 2.8 Resolving Multi Agency Professional Disagreements and Escalation (proceduresonline.com)
+Where the case is already open and there are disagreements regarding how the case is being managed or decisions made, then the DSL or deputy DSL will follow the Local Safeguarding Partnership Professional Resolution/Disagreement Procedures Resolving Practitioner Disagreements and Escalation of Concerns (proceduresonline.com)